-All medications taken and non-drug therapies received 3 months before enrollment until completion/termination will be recorded on the concomitant medications and non-drug therapies CRFs.
+All medications taken (including treatment with immune globulin) and non-drug therapies received 3 months before enrollment until completion/termination will be recorded on the concomitant medications and non-drug therapies CRFs.

-The medical history should also include information on the previous immune globulin treatment such as start/end date of treatment with a specific product, dosage, regimen, date and administration details of last infusion prior to the first HyQvia administration ever, as available.
+In addition, the medical history should also include information on the immune globulin treatment given prior to HYQVIA, such as specific product, dosage, and regimen, as well as the date and administration details of last infusion prior to the first HYQVIA administration ever.